 Farshad joined Watsi on May 11th, 2014.
 60 other people also joined Watsi on that day!
-Farshad's most recent donation traveled 8,500 miles to support Julius, a construction worker from Kenya, to fund a fracture repair procedure so he can walk and work again.
+Farshad's most recent donation traveled 8,600 miles to support Saw Hsar, a 21 year old refugee from Thailand, to fund eye surgery so he can see again.

 Farshad has funded healthcare for 188 patients in 13 countries.